 We are aware that many of you are supportive of a fortnightly collection and made great efforts to reduce your waste and recycle more during this challenging period and we urge everyone to keep up this effort and only put out your waste bin when you need to.
 We always said this would be a temporary measure to protect the crews during the pandemic and to ensure we could sustain a reliable waste, recycling and clinical waste collection service during the crisis.
 Any long term changes would be subject to a full review and be part of a democratic decision making process.

 - I am a clinical waste customer, what will happen to my collection?

 Clinical waste collections have not been affected during this time, please use the service as you normally would.

-If your bin has been missed, please complete a missed bin form.
+If only your bin, rather than the whole street, has been missed, please complete a missed bin form.

 Garden waste collections